 Coolidge, William David (1873–1975)

-William Coolidge was a US physicist who developed (1908) a method for drawing tungsten into filaments for making light bulbs and radio tubes.
+William Coolidge was an American physicist who developed (1908) a method for drawing tungsten into filaments for making light bulbs and radio tubes.
 In 1916 he patented an X-ray tube (Coolidge tube) capable of producing accurate amounts of radiation.
 Coolidge also devised portable X-ray units and worked on construction techniques for industrial quality control.
 During World War 2 he devised a submarine-detection system with Irving Langmuir.
 Coolidge also worked on atom bomb research.
 See also electron tube.